Col-E/recaf-site/src/user/obfuscation/zip.md

 Streaming a Jar/Zip file will read from the front.
 This adds the following conditions:

 - The file cannot have any leading junk bytes.
-It must start with a *"Local File Header"*
+It must start with a *"Local File Header"*.
+  - This is actually abusable because any *"Central Directory"* or *"End of Central Directory"* entries can be excluded.
+Many applications will not open a Zip file if it does not have these records.
+But if a Java application is written to use `ZipInputStream` these *"invalid"* files are perfectly fine.

 - The fields of the *"Local File Header"* must be correct, for instance the *"(un)compressed size"* and *"CRC"* values must be valid for the data held by the *"file data"* field.

 ### Obfuscated `FileSystem` cases